uriroos/recruiter-email-filter/README.md

 5. Select the [gmail-mark-as-read-and-archive.xml](uriroos/recruiter-email-filter/clients-filters/gmail-mark-as-read-and-archive.xml) file

 ## Pull requests
 Have more domains to add to the list?
 Want to add filters for other e-mail clients?
-Did you add an extension or any other ideas?
+Did you add an extension or do you have any other ideas?
 I am open for pull requests that add more recruiter filter awesomeness. **Just be aware to never include a full address or share any Personally Identifiable Information.**

 ## Working at klikkie
 We are always looking for talented programmers.
 Take a look if you're into Typescript, SwiftUI, Kotlin and making people happy with their photos.
 Our current open roles: